flinty-custom0z/realty-website/notes/workbench.md

 Please read the code, check the attached project and help me fix it.
 Return the full fixed version for every file I need to fix.
 Don't be cheap and read as much as you can.
 It's very important.

-- Edit "Риелтор" - contact details - add a contact details property and let them choose one of the people, let admin edit the list of people

-- Add a pic to realtor

-- Redirect after logout

 ### Next

 - Dynamic suggestions when entering search query